luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 #let n_sents = read("inlines/n_sents.txt")
 After removing sentences with less than 3 tokens and videos with less than 5 sentences (mostly music-only videos with written text on screen), our clean dataset comprises #n_videos videos, totaling #hour_duration hours of playtime and containing #n_sents sentences.

-== Populism Detection <detection-of-populism>
+== Detecting Populism <detection-of-populism>

-In a subsequent article, I have applied the PopBERT @erhardPopBERTDetectingPopulism2024, a BERT-based transformer model, initially developed to analyze German parliamentary speeches, to study populism in transcripts of YouTube videos from the official channels of the German parties in the Bundestag.
+To detect populism in transcripts of YouTube videos from the official channels of the German parties in the Bundestag, we apply PopBERT, a BERT-based transformer model, fine-tuned to specifically detect anti-elitism and people-centrism in German political speech @erhardPopBERTDetectingPopulism2024.

-This adaptation involves using the model to detect populist rhetoric within these videos, identifying patterns of language that align with anti-elitism and people-centrism, and examining how these elements are associated with broader political ideologies.
-The analysis focuses on the official communications from these parties, providing insights into how established political entities engage with and propagate populist narratives through online video content.
-This approach highlights the versatility of the PopBERT model for examining populist discourse across different media and political contexts.
+Although PopBERT was trained on transcripts of parliamentary speeches, we consider its application to videos from official party channels feasible.
+There is a high degree of similarity in tone, vocabulary, and rhetorical style between these two contexts.
+Additionally, there is substantial overlap in the speakers themselves, and the videos originate predominantly from the same time period as the training data.
+Therefore, we expect the model to reliably generalize to this closely related domain.

 = Results <results>